You'll Never Find Another Love Like Mine

-"You'll Never Find Another Love Like Mine" is a song written by Kenny Gamble and Leon Huff and performed by R&B singer Lou Rawls on his 1976 album All Things in Time.
-The song proved to be Rawls' breakthrough hit, reaching number one on both the R&B and Easy Listening charts as well as number four on the dance chart and number two on the US Billboard Hot 100.
+"You'll Never Find Another Love Like Mine" is a song written by Kenny Gamble and Leon Huff and performed by R&B and soul singer Lou Rawls on his 1976 album All Things in Time.
+The song proved to be Rawls' biggest hit, reaching number 1 on both the R&B in September 1976 and Easy Listening charts as well as number 6 on the dance chart and number 2 on the US Billboard Hot 100.
 This was the first and only time that one of Rawls' records reached Billboard's pop Top Ten.
-It was the first big hit for Philadelphia International to feature the reformulated MFSB, after many of the original members left Gamble and Huff for better opportunities.
-The song started Rawls' live shows from 1977 on.

 The single went on to sell over a million copies and was certified gold by the RIAA.